The Faculty of Business Administration offers two similar doctoral programs:

 B. and C. Consolidating and Supplementary courses

-- Compass: Career Development Program for Doctoral and Early Career Researchers
+- Career Development Cycle: Career Development Program for Doctoral and Early Career Researchers

-- PIASTA: exchange between German and international students (Information)
+- PIASTA: Exchange between German and international students

 - IRWS International Research Workshop Methods for Ph.D.
 Students